 Tyler has several film projects at different stages of development and production: Blues for 475 (post- production), Let Them Eat Geese (development/production) and Touched by Duse with Ellen Burstyn, Paul Sorvino, and others is in post pending a remaining shoot.
 Footage from Touched by Duse, was screened as a work in progress at the National Arts Club, The Players Club, Kanbar Instititute of Film & Television at NYU Tish School of the Arts, William Esper Studio and the Dante Alighieri Society in Cambridge.
 L'ORAGE Productions participated as an NGO and Tyler took part in the Universal Periodic Review of Human Rights Violations in Housing at the United Nations in Geneva, Switzerland and footage from her investigative documentary work was screened as testimony.
 Tyler spoke on a United Nations panel about pre-emptive forced eviction as well as at Columbia University.

-Memberships include: NYWIFT, The National Arts Club, SDC, AEA, SAG/AFTRA, and Fractured Atlas
+Memberships include: Film Fatales, IDA, D-Word, The National Arts Club, Fractured Atlas

 Lisette D. Cevallos - Producer/Administrative Director